wyxfhb/jettl/README.md

 *Dedicated to Stephen Loftus-Mercer for his pioneering work in introducing interfaces to the LabVIEW environment.*

-`jettl` implements a SOLID-driven Actor Model architecture that unifies functional, procedural, and object-oriented paradigms.
+`jettl` implements an event based SOLID-driven Actor Model architecture that unifies functional, procedural, and object-oriented paradigms.

 [Discord](https://discord.gg/tVkvTyBxqa)